 If you’ve enjoyed one of the walks on this site and feel it’s enriched your day, feel free to make a small donation here if you wish.
 It'll encourage me to add more walks, update information and work harder to improve accuracy and quality.
 Thanks a lot.

-My picks of pubs and cafes
+My picks of pubs and cafes (most now open but check website first)

 - Walk 1: Queen’s Head.
 The Teashop.
 Also in the village is the George and Dragon.